-35 Years Ago: Talking Heads’ ‘Fear of Music’
+40 Years Ago: Talking Heads Turn a Corner on ‘Fear of Music’

-"This ain't no party / This ain't no disco / This ain't no fooling around," Byrne reminds us during ‘Life in Wartime.’
-And so, ‘Cities’ explores the life of someone who only feels comfortable when surrounded by the anonymity of urban life.
-‘Air’ uncovers a character so miserable that even the simplest task has become unbearable.
-‘Drugs,’ well, that speaks for itself.
-Best of all — certainly scariest of all — might be ‘Memories Can't Wait,’ a swirling column of after-party rage and disassociative fear.
+"This ain't no party / This ain't no disco / This ain't no fooling around," Byrne reminds us during "Life During Wartime."
+And so "Cities" explores the life of someone who only feels comfortable when surrounded by the anonymity of urban life.
+"Air" uncovers a character so miserable that even the simplest task has become unbearable.
+"Drugs," well, that speaks for itself.
+Best of all -- certainly scariest of all -- might be "Memories Can't Wait," a swirling column of after-party rage and disassociative fear.

 "We were an alternative to a lot of the overblown pop music that was around then," Byrne told Time years later.
 "But it wasn't as simple as what I described.
 The music had this disturbing hue to it."

 What they ended up with might be best described -- to borrow a Christgau phrase from elsewhere in his original review -- as "gritty weirdness."
 Fear of Music sounds robotic, but intense.
 Futuristic, yet earthy.
 Bold but, yeah, afraid.
 Mikal Gilmore, writing in Rolling Stone in 1979, described it as an "agitated presence in a composed environment."
 In this way, it works in perfect concert with Byrne's lyrical constructions.